Salcombe: Beaches

 Further into the estuary on the east side is a series of popular sandy beaches: Sunny Cove (nearest the bar), the large Mill Bay, Cable Cove (the landing point of a cross-channel cable), Small's Cove and Fisherman's Cove.
 Adjacent to Fisherman's Cove is a landing slip used by the ferry — open-topped clinker-built motorboats — from Salcombe directly across the estuary, communicating with the hamlet of East Portlemouth.
 From here there is access to the South West Coast Path.

 Opposite the Bar on the west side of the estuary are the beaches of South Sands and North Sands.
 A picturesque ferry operates between Salcombe and South Sands, with a Sea Tractor ferrying passengers between the boat and the South Sands beach.
 South Sands beach has been awarded the coveted Blue Flag Beach status for several years.
-The adjacent North Sands and Mill Bay beaches share the same high standards of cleanliness and water quality but have not sought the award because of cost considerations.
+The adjacent North Sands and Mill Bay beach opposite share the same high standards of cleanliness and water quality but have not sought the award because of cost considerations.

 North of North Sands Salcombe town begins, occupying the steep west side of the estuary opposite the beaches and East Portlemouth and extending north and west into the first of the estuary's many creeks: Batson Creek by Snapes Point.
 Others, including Southpool Creek and Frogmore Creek, branch off to the east and north east, while the main channel continues to Kingsbridge itself.
 A larger boat operates in the summer as a ferry between Salcombe and Kingsbridge when the state of the tide permits.
 Salcombe now also has spread down the west side of The Berry below the main road to Malborough.